-Characteristics of the GTM Interpolation application are different from the Cap3 application as GTM is more memory-intensive and the memory bandwidth becomes the bottleneck, which we assume to be the cause of the lower efficiency numbers.
-Among the EC2 different instances, large instances achieved the best parallel efficiency and High-Memory-Quadruple-Extra-Large instances gave the best performance while High-CPU-Extra-Large instances were the most economical.
-Azure small instances achieved the overall best efficiency.
-The efficiency numbers highlight the memory-bound nature of the GTM Interpolation computation, while platforms with less memory contention (fewer CPU cores sharing a single memory) performed better.
+Characteristics of the GTM Interpolation application are different from the Cap3 application as GTM is more memory intensive and the memory bandwidth becomes the bottleneck, which we assume to be the cause of the lower efficiency numbers.
+Among the different EC2 instances, Large instances achieved the best parallel efficiency and HM4XL instances gave the best performance, whereas HCXL instances were the most economical.
+Azure Small instances achieved the overall best efficiency numbers highlight the memory-bound nature of the GTM Interpolation computation, whereas platforms with less memory contention (fewer CPU cores sharing a single memory) performed better.
 As noted, the DryadLINQ GTM Interpolation efficiency is lower than the others.
 One reason for the lower efficiency would be the usage of 16 core machines for the computation, which puts more contention on the memory.

-The computational tasks of GTM Interpolation applications were of much finer grain than those in the Cap3 or BLAST applications.
-Compressed data splits, which were unzipped before handing over to the executable, were used due to the large size of the input data.
+The computational tasks of GTM Interpolation applications were much finer grain than those in the Cap3 or BLAST applications.
+Compressed data splits, which were unzipped before handing over to the executable, were used because of the large size of the input data.
 When the input data size is larger, Hadoop and DryadLINQ applications have an advantage of data locality-based scheduling over EC2.
-The Hadoop and DryadLINQ models bring computation to the data optimizing the I/O load, while the Classic Cloud model brings data to the computations.
+The Hadoop and DryadLINQ models bring computation to the data optimizing the input/output load, whereas the Classic Cloud model brings data to the computations.